braeden/waterfall/README.md

 ------

-There's almost certainly much better ways to do this, but I thought it was pretty neat, and I tried to do it without looking at external resources -- here's a good example http://www.bastwood.com/?page_id=10!
+There's almost certainly much better ways to do this, but I thought it was pretty neat, and I tried to do it without looking at external resources (except for [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API))!